-The Surgery Ship documentary series is a response to this – it tells an urgent story of how we can change this via aid such as the Africa Mercy – a medical ship, staffed with volunteers, which roams the coast of the poorest countries of the world to give free surgery to those who have no other chance.
+The Surgery Ship documentary series is a response to the global crisis - 4.8 billion people are currently unable to access surgical care*.
+The series tells an urgent story of how we can change this via aid such as the Africa Mercy – a medical ship, staffed with volunteers, which travels the world to give free surgery to those who have no other chance.
 The film invites viewers into the lives of people who live this statistic on a daily basis.

 What outcomes does the project hope to achieve from making this documentary?